isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

 ## 6. Calculate distances

-1. Turn off all project layers but the `Europe4CaptETRS89LAEA` layer
+1. Turn off all project layers except the `Europe4CaptETRS89LAEA` layer

 2. Zoom to this layer extent